utah-cs4470-sp25/class/hw10/README.md

 matches the `.expected` files character-by-character (ignoring whitespace, comments, etc.).

+Still, you should try to run the output.
-See [running.md](./running.md) for instructions on how to actually run the output.
+See [assembly.md](../assembly.md) for instructions on how to actually run the output.
-You should run the output.
 Ask for help on Discord.

 #### Hints